yufanghou/yufanghou.github.io/_pages/talks.md

 {% endif %}

 {% include base_path %}
+- Biomedical Scientific Evidence Synthesis.
+Invited Talk at the Beijing University Summer School on AI & Medicial Research.
+- Automated Reasoning for Scientific Knowledge Synthesis and Claim Verification.
+Invited keynote at AIRoV 2025 (The Austrian Symposium on AI and Vision).
 - Empowering Science with AI: Building NLP Models for Scientific Knowledge Synthesis and Fact-checking.
 Invited talk at the Salzburg HCI Doctoral Consortium Week Winter 2024/2025, 25 February, 2025.
 - Building NLP Models for Knowledge Synthesis and Dissemination [[YouTube link](https://www.youtube.com/watch?v=0RGLRmSyXRg)].
 IT:U Inaugural Lecture, 4 February, 2025.
 - The AI-Augmented Scientist: Building Computational Models for Effective Knowledge Synthesis and Dissemination.
 Invited talk at CLASP (The Centre for Linguistic Theory and Studies in Probability), University of Gothenburg, 23 October, 2024.